electron/electronjs.org-old/data/blog/electron-openjs-impact-project.md

 date: '2020-06-23'
 ---

-At [OpenJS World](https://events19.linuxfoundation.org/events/nodejs-interactive-2019/) this morning, we announced that Electron has officially graduated from the [OpenJS Foundation's](https://openjsf.org/) incubation program, and is now an OpenJS Foundation Impact Project.
+At [OpenJS World](https://events.linuxfoundation.org/openjs-world/) this morning, we announced that Electron has officially graduated from the [OpenJS Foundation's](https://openjsf.org/) incubation program, and is now an OpenJS Foundation Impact Project.

 Electron [entered incubation in December of 2019](https://openjsf.org/blog/2019/12/11/electron-joins-the-openjs-foundation/), at the last OpenJS Foundation global conference in Montreal.
 We're excited to take a larger role in the JavaScript community as an Impact Project, and continue our partnership with the OpenJS Foundation.
-This is an exciting move for Electron, and we see it as a next step in our evolution as an open-source project.

 ---